-AI tools are becoming increasingly accessible and offer new possibilities for supporting the grant writing process.
-A recent report highlights how ERC funded researchers are using artificial intelligence (AI) in their scientific processes, and how they see its potential impact by 2030
+Artificial intelligence (AI) tools are becoming increasingly accessible and offer new possibilities for supporting the grant writing process.
+A 2023 report highlights how ERC funded researchers are using AI in their scientific processes, and how they see its potential impact by 2030:

-As artificial intelligence (AI) tools become more prevalent, research funders are developing policies to address their use in grant applications.
-Here's an overview of current policies from major funders:
+As AI tools become more prevalent, research funders are developing policies to address their use in grant applications.
+Here is an overview of current policies from major funders.
+As AI technology evolves, funder policies are likely to adapt.
+You should always check the most current guidelines from your funding body before submitting a proposal.

 UK Research and Innovation (UKRI)